ILIAS-eLearning/ILIAS/templates/Readme.md

 the override mechanism that fetches a custom style for just the T&A has been removed.
 Please use the standard skin setup described in this document to style the Test & Assessment like the rest of your custom skin.

+#### ILIAS 8
+The Main Background has been changed to white.
+Many style changes have been implemented.
+Maybe best start out with a fresh copy from Delos and move your changes over to this copy.

+The Icons have completely changed.
+The outlined items are now the one and only default.
+For this reason, we changed the styling of the Icons in the mainbar, they are now inverted with filter: `brightness(5);`.
+You might to need to change your custom Mainbar Icons if you adapted them through the Main Menu.

 ## Less Guideline